realdiegopoptart/ww-gm/README.md

 Weaponized Warfare Gamemode for San Andreas Multiplayer

 Simple deathmatch server that revolves around weaponized vehicles, no longer have it operating on a server so feel free to expand on it and do whatever you wish with it.
+UCP just displays basic statistics, uses the same login details as the SA:MP server.

 Credits